Pedro Castillo finally declared winner of Peru’s presidential election

 The result followed a deeply divisive election and a series of last-ditch legal challenges by Fujimori.
 Her lawyers made unsubstantiated claims of fraud in an effort to get 200,000 votes thrown out.

 Shortly before Peru’s national election tribunal declared the result, after dismissing the last of Fujimori’s appeals, she finally acknowledged Castillo’s triumph — even as she cast doubt on its validity.
-Fujimori, 46, said she would recognize him as president because “that is what the law and the constitution that I have sworn to defend order,” but then said his victory was “illegitimate” and that “the truth will come out.”
+Fujimori, 46, said she would recognize him as president because “that is what the law and the constitution that I have sworn to defend order,” but then she said his victory was “illegitimate” and that “the truth will come out.”

 In a speech to supporters from a balcony at his party headquarters in downtown Lima, Castillo addressed Fujimori directly, telling her that there should be no more “obstacles” or “hindrances” barring Peru from progressing.

-And stressing that all Peruvians would be welcome to help his government move the country forward, he added: “Welcome everyone.
+Stressing that all Peruvians would be welcome to help his government move the country forward, he added: “Welcome everyone.
 Bring your experience, but with your loyalty and transparency.
 We’re not going to rob a single cent from the Peruvian people.”

 It’s unclear whether Castillo, 51, will be able to fulfill his campaign promises — or even stay in office for his full five-year term.

-Although his Marxian Free Peru party is the largest in Peru’s incoming Congress, with 37 seats in the 130-member single-chamber body, he will face a conservative majority led by the 24 members of Fujimori’s Popular Force, the second-largest party.
+Although his Marxist-Leninist Free Peru party is the largest in Peru’s incoming Congress, with 37 seats in the 130-member single-chamber body, he will face a conservative majority led by the 24 members of Fujimori’s Popular Force, the second-largest party.

 Several of his proposals — including any economic measure found to be “confiscatory” — could be deemed unconstitutional by the courts.

-The election has also raised questions over the future of Peru’s hard-fought battle against entrenched corruption.
+The election has also raised questions about the future of Peru’s hard-fought battle against entrenched corruption.
 Of the country’s nine presidents since 1990, one, Alberto Fujimori — Keiko’s father — is in jail, another is fighting extradition from California, a third shot himself to avoid arrest, and four others are under criminal investigation.

 Although there is no suggestion of Castillo being involved in graft, his mentor, Vladimir Cerrón, a Cuban-trained surgeon and former regional governor, is serving a four-year suspended sentence for influence peddling and faces more corruption investigations.